JAYASIMA/Syllabus-Generator/README.md

 # Syllabus-Generator

-# Udemy CourseMate: Syllabus Extractor & Smart Curriculum Generator
+# Syllabus Extractor & Smart Curriculum Generator

 This project is a **Streamlit** app that extracts course syllabi from Udemy and generates a smart, combined curriculum using the **Google Gemini API**.
 The extracted syllabi can also be downloaded as a PDF.